 In nontarget analysis (NTA) and for high confidence compound identification however, instrumentational requirements are more elaborate due to the lack of information on the analytes prior to the analysis – in these cases molecular ion information is required.
 Unfortunately, the extensive fragmentation following the 70 eV EI process is often results in the loss of this required molecular ion information.
 For compound identification and NTA, especially when a compound confirmation via standard analysis is not available, the use of EI alone is not sufficient.

-In this webinar we will discuss the TOFWERK ecTOF, which offers a unique solution to this type of complex analysis problem.
+The TOFWERK ecTOF offers a unique solution to this type of complex analysis problem.
 The ecTOF provides robust GC-MS analysis using simultaneous electron and chemical ionization.
 TOFWERK’s extensive knowledge of chemical ionization opens the opportunity to a wide range of special CI sources and reagents, depending on the analysis needs.
 The ecTOF solution therefore offers parallel generation of molecular ion information via CI next to the structural information of conventional EI.
 Therefore, identification confidence is increased and non-targeted analysis methods using gas chromatography are greatly improved.

 Key Discussion Points

 - ecTOF features and performance, including different chemical Ionization (CI) options

 - Example applications with focus on compound identification